“Where there’s a will, there’s a way.”

 Mama actually and truly believed if God thought you needed the knowledge, he’d give it to you in a dream.
-So education and study was not even needed, really.
+So education and study weren’t even needed, really.
 I’m not kidding!
 That’s what Mother believed … and told me!
 But she often did not practice what she preached.

-But it’s her double standards, and living in a fantasy world, once more — for here she also had thrown me, at age fourteen, treacherously into my own classroom of students I was expected to teach — without the least preparation — And certainly no dream came that night from God to fill me in on “Everything I needed to know to do this job!”
+But it’s her double standards, and living in a fantasy world, once more — for here she also had thrown me, at age fourteen, into my own classroom of students I was expected to teach — without the least preparation — And certainly no dream came that night from God to fill me in on “Everything I needed to know to do this job!”

-But, fortunately, after the one-time teaching demonstration, and the other bit of help Ma provided me by supplying me with a teaching manual, a light bulb switched on in my beleaguered brain.
-And I was off and running from then on!
-This fourteen-year-old child-teacher (“idiot savant”) was back to playing school with a bang and a bounce!
+But, fortunately, after the one-time teaching Demo, and the other bit of help Ma provided me by supplying me with a teaching manual, a light bulb switched on in my beleaguered and overwhelmed brain.
+I was off and running from then on!
+This fourteen-year-old child-teacher/”idiot savant” was back to playing school with a bang and a bounce!
 But now it was the real deal — hardly make believe anymore.